Waterproofing Bathroom Walls: Know these Before Starting

 How to Prepare Bathroom Wall for Waterproofing?

-To prepare the bathroom wall before installing waterproofing memebrane, you should follow the below 6 guide.
+To prepare the bathroom wall before installing a waterproofing membrane, you should follow the 6 guide.

 1. Dry the wall completely: First, you should keep the wall dry for at least 24 hours, using ventilation or heaters, until no surface moisture remains on the bathroom wall surface.